Remi-Coulom/joedb/doc/source/intro.rst

 Joedb currently has some limitations that may be removed with future improvements:

 - The database is stored in memory.
 So it must be small enough to fit in RAM, and the full journal has to be replayed from scratch when opening a file.
 This may change with support of on-disk data storage.
-- Only one process can open the database at the same time.
-This may change with a database server that would handle connections of many clients.
 - C++ is the only supported programming language.
 A rudimentary C wrapper is available.
 SQL support is planned.

 Compared to history-less databases, joedb has one fundamental drawback: frequently-updated values may make the joedb journal file grow very large.